 - Not breastfeeding.

 - Some birth control methods.

 The second group of risk factors which have an unclear effect and more research is needed to prove their effect are:

 - Factors related to diet.

 - Tobacco smoke.

 The last group which has been proven that they do not affect getting breast cancer are:

 - Wearing different types of bras.

-Try to keep your breasts healthy by avoiding its’ risk factors.
-Consult a gynecologist to know how to calculate your risk of getting breast cancer, how you should do breast self-examination, and which tests you need to do according to your age and risk, to be sure that your breasts are healthy.
+Try to keep the breasts healthy by avoiding its risk factors.
+Consult a gynecologist to know how to calculate the risk of getting breast cancer, how one should do breast self-examination, and which tests are needed to do according to the age and risk to be sure that one's breasts are healthy.